Blog

 Undiscarded: Stories of New York, Episode 1 (Lightbulb)

-I discovered the City Reliquary Museum through my friend, a reliquary board member and infamously known as the inspector Collector Harley Spiller.
-I was fascinated by its quirky take on history and all the New York-centric ephemera.
-But it wasn’t till I did a story on the Reliquary’s post-pandemic burlesque shows with the Last Chance Dancers, for Act Two New York, that I truly fell in love with the museum and the folks behind it.
+I discovered the City Reliquary Museum through my friend Harley Spiller, a City Reliquary board member infamously known as Inspector Collector.
+I was fascinated by the Reliquary’s quirky take on history and ll the New York-centric ephemera in its collection.
+But it wasn’t until I did a story on the Reliquary’s post-pandemic burlesque shows with the Last Chance Dancers, for Act Two New York, that I truly fell in love with the museum and the folks behind it.
 When David Hoffman suggested CitizenRacecar collaborate with the museum for a history podcast, I was thrilled to be part of it.
-We teamed up with Reliquary board member Jacob Ford, and delved into the museum’s vast collection and peculiar artifacts to create Undiscarded: Stories of New York, a podcast that captures the spirit of the museum and the unique stories behind its seemingly ordinary artifacts.
+We teamed up with City Reliquary board member Jacob Ford, and delved into the museum’s vast and peculiar collection to create Undiscarded: Stories of New York, a podcast that captures the spirit of the museum and the unique stories behind its seemingly ordinary artifacts.

 Wall of postcards featuring the Statue of Liberty at the City Reliquary